64ZooLane/wag1/README.md

 # Access Token

 ## Option 1
-- 1) Run setup.bat and type "y" when it asks to fetch and set all your user tokens OR
+-  Run setup.bat and type "y" when it asks to fetch and set all your user tokens OR
-- 1) Run setup.exe in config folder and type "y" to writing tokens to config file
+-  Run setup.exe in config folder and type "y" to writing tokens to config file

 ## Option 2
-- 1) Open the config folder and run the token.exe file and respond with "y" with copying tokens to clipboard
+-  Open the config folder and run the token.exe file and respond with "y" with copying tokens to clipboard
-- 2) Continue from step 12 in Option 3, onwards.
+-  Continue from step 12 in Option 3, onwards.

 ## Option 3
-- 1) Open Discord on your browser or desktop.
+-  Open Discord on your browser or desktop.
-- 2) Press CTRL + Shift + I to open the page source.
+-  Press CTRL + Shift + I to open the page source.
-- 3) Select the Network button in the top bar.
+-  Select the Network button in the top bar.
-- 4) Filter by ALL (default)
+-  Filter by ALL (default)
-- 5) Press CTRL + R - This will reload your discord.
+-  Press CTRL + R - This will reload your discord.
-- 6) Type `science` into the filter.
+-  Type `science` into the filter.
-- 7) Select the one nearest the top.
+-  Select the one nearest the top.
-- 8) Press the button named Headers
+-  Press the button named Headers
-- 9) Scroll down to the Request Headers
+-  Scroll down to the Request Headers
-- 10) Find "authorization" in the list.
+-  Find "authorization" in the list.
 NOTE: It is in alphabetical order starting from A
-- 11) Copy your authorization token
+-  Copy your authorization token

-- 12) Navigate to ./config/tokens.txt (If the file does not exist, you may need to make one yourself)
+-  Navigate to ./config/tokens.txt (If the file does not exist, you may need to make one yourself)
-- 13) Submit your token(s) into the text file split up with a newline.
+-  Submit your token(s) into the text file split up with a newline (pressing enter).

-## Example 1 token.txt file:
-token1
-token2
-token3

-## Example 2 token.txt file:
-token1

 # Help